Bladder Cancer Treatment

 - External Beam Radiation—A urologist will first remove as much of the tumor as possible using a TURBT procedure (described above).
 Then, radiation will be delivered for 15 minutes every day for approximately 7 weeks.
 At Cancer Care of Western New York, we are committed to providing the latest in radiation treatment technology.

 We believe that having state-of-the-art equipment makes a real difference in the quality of care we provide to all of our patients.
-These external beam radiation treatments are fast, safe, and do not make you radioactive?it is fine for family members and friends to be around you.
+These external beam radiation treatments are fast, safe, and do not make you radioactive; it is fine for family members and friends to be around you.
 Chemotherapy will also be delivered periodically throughout your course of radiation.

-As part of your treatment plan, you may have already met some of the specialists at Western New York Urology Associates?a leading group of urologists who can help oversee all aspects of your bladder cancer treatment.
+As part of your treatment plan, you may have already met some of the specialists at Western New York Urology Associates, a leading group of urologists who can help oversee all aspects of your bladder cancer treatment.

 Click below for more information on:

-For more information about any of our services, please call 716-844-5500 for our Cheektowaga office, 716-338-9500 for our Jamestown office, or 716-898-2850 for our Niagara office, email info@cancercarewny.com, or fill out this online form.
+For more information about any of our services, please call 716-844-5500 for our Cheektowaga office, 716-338-9500 for our Jamestown office, or 716-898-2850 for our Niagara County office, email info@cancercarewny.com, or fill out this online form.